radiatoryang/hedera/README.md

     - randomize vertex colors for subtle color variation, auto-unwrap ivy UV2s for lightmapping
     - store ivy meshes directly in your project, or export to .OBJ
 - 25+ different ivy settings to tweak for your own presets! guide and user documentation is on the [Wiki](https://github.com/radiatoryang/hedera/wiki)
-- tested on Unity 2019.1.8 (but probably works ok on older Unity versions)
+- tested on Unity 5.6.7f1 and 2019.1.8 (but probably works ok on other Unity versions too)

 ### usage
 - download the latest .unitypackage from [Releases](https://github.com/radiatoryang/hedera/releases)